fvaleri/strimzi-debugging/sessions/040/README.md

 ## Cloud-native CDC pipeline with Debezium

-First, use [session1](/sessions/001) to deploy a Kafka cluster on Kubernetes.
+First, use [this session](/sessions/010) to deploy a Kafka cluster on Kubernetes.
 When the cluster is ready, we deploy a MySQL instance (the external system), and Kafka Connect cluster.

 > [!IMPORTANT]